 Patients are able to choose between local anesthesia only or IV sedation for their procedure.
 Local anesthesia involves around 10 seconds of pain as the anesthetic is infiltrated into the tissues.
 The advantage to local anesthesia (alone or in combination with a “valium” pill) is the minimal recovery from anesthesia.
-Another advantage to local anesthesia is that a patient is awake and able to view different size implant test fittings during the procedure using a mirror.
+Another advantage of local anesthesia is that a patient is awake and able to view different size implant test fittings during the procedure using a mirror.
 IV sedation allows the patient to sleep throughout the entire procedure for an anxiety and pain-free experience.

 After surgery, a dressing is placed around the patient’s head.
 It